thomaszdxsn/edgedb-docs/doc/edgeql/overview.rst

 Aggregates
 ==========

-A function parameter or an operand of an operator can be declared as *aggregate parameter*.
+A function parameter or an operand of an operator can be declared as an *aggregate parameter*.
 An aggregate parameter means that the function or operator are called *once* on an entire set passed as a corresponding argument, rather than being called sequentially on each element of an